catrincm/personal-website/archetypes/publication/index.md

 date: {{ .Date }}

-# Optional date to print, e.g. "forthcoming" or "preprint"
+# Optional date to print.
+"Forthcoming", "Preprint" or year of publication to print, e.g., "2025" if that differs from the normal date (which is what generates the ordering).
-# date_print: ""
+# date_print: "Forthcoming"

 featured: false